 *You will be required to complete a home research paper.

-* Ensure your Mountain Training candidate registration number is put on the CCAT course application.
+* Ensure your MT candidate registration number is put on the CCAT course application.

 CCAT Application Process.